bakerfugu/multicache/README.md

 The above configuration sets up 4 caches.
 Redis caches are `contacts` and `my-other-redis-cache`, and Caffeine caches are `local-contacts` and `other-local-contacts`.

-Now, anywhere where you would use the Spring `@Cacheable` annotation you can use `@Cacheable("CACHE_NAME")` and multicache will use the cache you configured with name.
+Now, anywhere where you would use the Spring `@Cacheable` annotation you can use `@Cacheable("CACHE_NAME")` and multicache will use the cache you configured with that name.
 For example:
 ```
 @Cacheable("contacts")
 public Contact findById(@PathVariable long id) {